AliOsm/chromable/README.md

 - `embedding`: Retrieves the instance's ChromaDB embedding object.
 - `upsert_embedding`: Creates or updates the instance's ChromaDB embedding object.
 - `destroy_embedding`: Destroys the instance's ChromaDB embedding object.
+- `neighbors`: Gets the closest `results:` records to the current record.

 All these methods (including `Model.query`, `Model.collection`, and `Model.delete_collection`) are available with `chroma_` prefix, if you have similar methods defined in your model.